Tumor hypoxia: Radiotherapy

-The presence or absence of oxygen has a strong influence on ionizing radiation to cause cell death of tumour and normal cells.
+The presence or absence of oxygen has a strong influence on ionizing radiation to cause cell death of tumor and normal cells.
 This is called the oxygen effect.
 Under hypoxic conditions it has been shown that cells obtain radioresistance through HIF-1 mediated mechanisms.
 To overcome this problem, radiation oncologists have developed powerful tools and approaches such as simultaneous integrated boost intensity-modulated radiation therapy (SIB-IMRT), which enables a booster dose of radiation to be delivered to small target fractions in a malignant tumor, hypoxia-selective cytotoxins/drugs, and HIF-1 inhibitors.

-Moreover, it is possible to treat a hypoxic tumor by means of ion beam therapy, in particular with 12C.
+Moreover, it is possible to treat a hypoxic tumor by means of ion beam therapy, in particular with carbon ions.
 As ions' damage is direct, OER (Oxygen Enhancement Ratio) is 1, so the effect of oxygen it is not important.

 An important approach of hypoxia-related treatment interventions is a procedure called dose painting, in which a higher radiation dose is targeted to hypoxic subvolumes of tumor.
 However, one of the major challenges is a lack of clinically applicable method to detect tumor hypoxia.
 Accordingly, the evaluation of non-invasive hypoxia detection methods, such as positron emission tomography (PET) and magnetic resonance imaging (MRI), has been a subject of intense research for several years.
 PET imaging is the preferred method in clinical use, and the most investigated PET radiotracers for imaging of tumor hypoxia are 18F-FMISO, 18F-EF5, 18F-FAZA and 18F-HX4.
 The feasibility of hypoxia PET based dose painting is already being evaluated in a few interventional clinical trials.